-Early Hints (Beta) · Cloudflare Cache docs
+Early Hints (Beta)

 - Under Optimized Delivery, click Join the beta.

-After you sign up, you will be added to a list of beta users, and the feature will be enabled in batches from the list.
-After admission into the Beta, you can toggle Early Hints on or off from Optimized Delivery.
+After joining the Beta, you can toggle Early Hints on or off from Optimized Delivery.

 Generating Early Hints